Rías Baixas’ History: From Galicia to the World

 The Medieval Period

-whThe 9th-century discovery of the remains of Saint James in Santiago de Compostela led to an explosion of Christianity in Galicia.
-The church built over the apostle’s tomb began to receive pilgrims, who slouched towards Santiago along what became known as the Camino de Santiago, or Way of Saint James.
+The discovery of the remains of Saint James the Apostle in Santiago de Compostela led to an explosion of Christianity in Galicia.
+A church built over the apostle’s tomb began to receive pilgrims, who made their way to Santiago along a route that became known as the Camino de Santiago, or “Way of Saint James.”
 Churches and monasteries sprang up along the Camino to serve both the pilgrims’ spiritual needs and the needs of the flesh—mainly wine, the beverage par excellence of any good Spanish monk.
 The Benedictine monks of Cluny, already establishing themselves as pro winemakers, were sent to watch over these new centers of religion and viticulture.

-Santa María de Oia Monastery
+Santa María de Oia Monastery, © Noah Chichester 2022

 The Crisis of the 19th Century